collapsed-stacks/startups/questions/1553/how-to-approach-question-about-the-size-of-your-market-if-you-are-not-entering-e.md

 - posted by: [Jack Sinclair](https://stackexchange.com/users/1124319/jack-sinclair) on 2014-12-05
 - score: 2

-<p>TAM (Total Addressable Market) is always a bit of an art, especially when it is not already established. </p>
+TAM (Total Addressable Market) is always a bit of an art, especially when it is not already established.

-<p>The way I have done it in the past is try to be bottom up when describing the opportunity.
-Build up the possible size of the industry.</p>
+The way I have done it in the past is try to be bottom up when describing the opportunity.
+Build up the possible size of the industry.

-<p>Try to figure out who your clients are (who is going to pay you), how many of them there are in the world, and what the average service price (ASP) could be.
-Or instead of the ASP you could use the size of problem you are solving for your client. </p>
+Try to figure out who your clients are (who is going to pay you), how many of them there are in the world, and what the average service price (ASP) could be.
+Or instead of the ASP you could use the size of problem you are solving for your client.

-<p>For example, if your client base are large marketers, you could find out there are 70,000 large marketers globally.
+For example, if your client base are large marketers, you could find out there are 70,000 large marketers globally.
 Then if you think you could have a product/service worth $10k a year to them, you could argue you are going after a $700mm market.
 If it is something that focuses on consumers and traffic/page views, then it really depends on your revenue model.
-If it is straight advertising like a twitter, then it really is about how much and what kind of traffic you think you can get, rather than an industry size. </p>
+If it is straight advertising like a twitter, then it really is about how much and what kind of traffic you think you can get, rather than an industry size.